 In addition to the upfront payment of $375M, there are potential milestone payments of $225M.
 The deal is set to close in the second quarter of 2011.

-According to the press release, the key elements of the deal are:
+According to the press release, the key elements of the deal are as follows:

 - XOMA will receive approximately $35 million upfront, up to approximately $470 million in milestone payments and tiered royalties up to a mid-teens percentage rate.